 Contrary to what many people may believe, these two conditions are different, even though both are heart-related medical emergencies that need immediate lifesaving attention.

 First and foremost, if you believe someone is having a heart attack or cardiac arrest, call 9-1-1.
 If the individual loses consciousness, stops breathing or you can’t feel their pulse, start CPR immediately and have someone else call 9-1-1.
-Always continue CPR until emergency medical services arrive and take over.
+Always continue CPR until emergency medical services arrives and takes over.

 So now that you know what to do if you witness a person having a heart attack or suffering from cardiac arrest, let’s understand the difference between the two.